 - The importance of washing and/or sanitizing hands before and after using or adjusting face coverings.

 - Avoid touching eyes, nose, and mouth.

 - Face coverings to be washed after each shift.

 Compliance and Documentation

-This worksite is regularly inspected for compliance with this Site-Specific Protection Plan (SPP) and any deficiencies are documented and corrected.
+Campus facility and classrooms are regularly inspected for compliance with the Site-Specific Protection Plan (SPP) and Room-Specific Protection Plan (RPP) and any deficiencies are documented and corrected.